bushchannelstepper/-cisco887-bridged-fttn-nbn-ipoe/README.md

 Cisco config for 877VA-M for use in bridged mode with Aussie Broadband
 ======================================================================

 Note that you'll need updated VDSL firmware since the boxes were manufactured for this to work.
 Mine shipped with this so I haven't had to chase it up, but there are conversations on whirlpool about it if you need.
-You'll want to identify your VDSL firmware file with `show controllers vdsl 0` and sub the filename in place of `vdsl.bin` in the script.
+You'll want to identify your VDSL firmware file with `show controller vdsl 0` and sub the filename in place of `vdsl.bin` in the script.
 Some of those whirlpool conversations helped cobble this config together, so thanks to those people.

 To configure from a Mac using Aten UC-232A USB to serial convertor: